117 North Road

 Accounts Payable: (603) 679-9304

 Resident Billing: (603) 679-9303

-Welcome to the Rockingham County’s continuum of care approach to long term care services.
-Because different levels of care are needed to serve the community, we support and operate a stepping stone approach which offers our assisted living residential care program, as well as the Rockingham County Rehabilitation and Nursing Center.
-Together, these services offer a safe, caring and sound system of care that allows families to choose the level of care that fits their needs and allows increased services when necessary.
+Welcome to Rockingham County’s continuum of care approach to long-term care services.
+Because different levels of care are needed to serve the community, we support and operate a stepping stone approach that offers our assisted living residential care program, as well as the Rockingham County Rehabilitation and Nursing Center.
+Together, these services offer a safe, caring, and sound system of care that allows families to choose the level of care that fits their needs and allows increased services when necessary.

 The Rockingham County Campus is owned and operated by Rockingham County.
 The philosophy of Rockingham County is to provide the highest quality care available to all residents of the campus.